a11ywatch/github-actions/README.md

 | --------- | ---------------------------------- | ------- |
 | `results` | The results of the report as json. |         |
 | `issues`  | The amount of issues found         |         |

+## Common Issues

+If you experience issues on your CI you may have to set the `UPGRADE` input to true in order to get the latest docker images.
+We need docker in order to build the appliciation in quickly since we have some services that need to compile that may take awhile.

 ## LICENSE